 An afternoon relaxing in a sprawling city park is one of the true joys of urban traveling.
 Both London and Paris offer great green spaces, some mere minutes from popular London and Paris hotels.
 Spending a day in London?
 The central Hyde Parks is of particular appeal, with a lake, gorgeous trees, and the Diana, Princess of Wales Memorial Fountain.
 Regent’s Park is a massive 410 acres, and Victoria Park offers the athletic types a multitude of sporting fields.
 Paris also has some lovely green space, most notably the Tuileries Garden on the way down to the Arc de Triomphe (visible from Hotel Champs Elysees Mac Mahon).
 In the end, this one has to go to London.
 You just can’t complete with the variety and beauty of its many green spaces.

 London or Paris? – Restaurants

 Another joy of traveling to a new city is enjoying the cuisine the place has to offer.
 Both London and Paris have some great eats.
 Staying at the DoubleTree by Hilton Hotel London – Chelsea?
 Don’t miss lunch at The Dairy, a restaurant nearby with an ever-changing seasonal menu and craft beers.
 Paris travelers can delight in Alain Ducasse Au Plaza Athénée, with simple seasonal ingredients and a modern environment.
 In the end, this one has to go to Paris.
+And we haven’t touched on all the neighbourhood possibilities in Paris.
 French cuisine just offers diners a wider variety of unique culinary experiences.